 Historically, the principal detractions for robotic surgery have involved the learning curve to master the technique and the lack of long-term outcomes data.
 Repeated studies have indicated that learning curve is an artifact of experience—and that Penn Medicine and other high volume academic medical centers have an advantage in this respect.

-A recent meta-analysis suggests that robotic MVS is an effective alternative to conventional open sternotomy for both mitral valve repair and replacement, and that improvement in postoperative quality of life and faster return to work were advantages for patients having robotic surgery.
-[1.]
-Moreover, in the 13 years since the FDA approved robotic cardiac surgery, a series of reports comparing robotic mitral valve surgery to conventional surgery have suggested that perioperative mortality and the incidences of stroke and reoperation for bleeding are equivalent between techniques.
-[2.]
+A recent meta-analysis suggests that robotic MVS is an effective alternative to conventional open sternotomy for both mitral valve repair and replacement, and that improvement in postoperative quality of life, repair durability, cost-effectiveness and faster return to work were advantages for patients having robotic surgery.
+[1, 2] Moreover, in the 18 years since the FDA approved robotic cardiac surgery, a series of reports comparing robotic mitral valve surgery to conventional surgery have suggested that perioperative mortality and the incidences of stroke and reoperation for bleeding are equivalent between techniques.

 On physical examination at Penn, Mr. D was noted to have the classic click and murmur of mitral valve regurgitation.
 Subsequently, a transesophageal echocardiogram (TEE) revealed displacement of the posterior leaflet superior to the mitral annulus, mitral valve regurgitation and left ventricular hypertrophy.
 After a consultation to discuss his options, and concerned about time away from his business, Mr. D opted for a robotic mitral valve repair.

 At surgery, Mr. D was placed in the supine position, and following anesthesia, right groin femoral arterial and venous cannulae were established in advance of cardiopulmonary bypass (CPB).
 The venous cannula was then advanced into the right atrium and confirmed by TEE.
 A 4 cm thoracotomy incision was made at the right anterior 4th intercostal space.
 The right lung was deflated and, while carefully avoiding the